raspberrypilearning/cd-advanced-scratch-sushi/en/step_10.md

 title: New power-ups!
 ---

-+ Try adding some new power-ups, for example:
++ Try adding some new power-ups, for example for:
   * Immunity to enemies
   * More lives
   * Bigger player character